To ask about my availability for a speaking event, please contact my coordinator Barb Spencer at speaker@proverbs31.org.

 I always say I’m really just a word-geek at heart, who has fallen in love with the Word made flesh, Jesus Christ.

-In the fall of 07, I was featured in the August issue of the P31 Woman magazine.
+I was a featured in the August '07 issue of the P31 Woman magazine.
 My article was inspired by the Dog Whisperer - surely you've seen his show on the National Geographic channel.
-It totally fascinates me how he straightens out neurotic dogs so quickly.
+It fascinates me how he straightens out neurotic dogs so quickly!

 Soul Whisperer